bnclabs/gson/README.md

 * Gson uses custom parser that must be faster than encoding/JSON.
 * Numbers can be interpreted as integer, or float64,
-  -  `IntNumber` to interpret JSON number as integer whose size is defined by the platform.
   -  `FloatNumber` to interpret JSON number as 64-bit floating point.
+  -  `SmartNumber` to interpret JSON number as int64, or uint64, or float64.

-* Whitespace can be interpreted, based on configuration parameter `SpaceKind`.
+* Whitespace can be interpreted, based on configuration type `SpaceKind`.
   SpaceKind can be one of the following `AnsiSpace` or `UnicodeSpace`.
   - `AnsiSpace` that should be faster
   - `UnicodeSpace` supports unicode white-spaces as well.

-**value to JSON**

 **value to CBOR**